bluesky-social/statusphere-example-app/README.md

-# AT Protocol "Statusphere" Example App
+# AT Protocol "Statusphere" App

 An example application covering: